wp-plugins/wp-author-report-free/readme.txt

 == Changelog ==

+= 1.0.3 =
+*  jQuery and jQuery UI using wp_enque_script
+*  Removal of upgrade class

 = 1.0 =
-1. Initial release.
+*  Initial release.
-2. Comes with four premium version
+*  Comes with four premium version